igordertigor/website-blog/content/2022-08-16-version-control-for-data-science.md

 2. The *choice of algorithm*.
 There is [no generally "best" algorithm for everything](https://en.wikipedia.org/wiki/No_free_lunch_theorem).
 Usually, it isn't even possible to decide in advance which algorithm might be best or even just really good.
 In addition, there may be additional considerations beyond prediction accuracy, such as run time, memory demands, etc. This means that a typical data science project will change the entire algorithm being implemented a few times in its course.
 3. Finally, there is *code* that implements the data cleaning and the chosen algorithm(s).
 As we work on a project, the code changes, we may add new functionality, logging, fix bugs, maybe even add an entirely new algorithm.

 This differs from classical software projects where a good algorithm can usually be chosen in advance and where we mostly care about the flow of data rather than the actual content of the data (Skiena, 2017).
-Together, this makes data science projects much more prone to drift off into a chaotic mess: There is some (almonst) abandoned code to read data from an old format that we might want to revisit again, there are a few hundred lines implementing an algorithm that turned out to be useless, but we want to keep it for reference.
+Together, this makes data science projects much more prone to drift off into a chaotic mess: There is some (almost) abandoned code to read data from an old format that we might want to revisit again, there are a few hundred lines implementing an algorithm that turned out to be useless, but we want to keep it for reference.
 There might be an algorithm that works fairly well, but somewhere half way, we want to write out an intermediate result and add a little additional transformation of an auxiliary variable.

 In classical software projects, there is a tendency to run into a mess as well and the solution is (i) discipline and (ii) a version control system such as [git](https://git-scm.com).
 For data science projects, discipline plays an important role as well.
 But while git is great for managing versions of code or small text and configuration files, git is pretty bad at tracking really big data files or changes in algorithmic choices.
 This is where a tool like data version control (short [DVC](http://dvc.org)) comes into play.